chaliburton/CarND-Kidnapped-Vehicle-Project-Particle-Filter/Project_6_Writeup.md

 Additionally, a function was added to helper_functions.h

-[image1]: ./images/Success.JPG "Successful Screenshot of Particle Filter"
+[image1]: ./images/Success.jpg "Successful Screenshot of Particle Filter"

 ## [From the Project Rubric:]
 Does your particle filter localize the vehicle to within the desired accuracy?
   Yes, the automatic grader outputs: "Success!
-Your particle filter passed!" see [alt text][image1]
+Your particle filter passed!" see ![alt text][image1]

 Does your particle run within the specified time of 100 seconds?
   Yes, the automatic grader outputs: "Success!
 Your particle filter passed!"